ionic-enterprise/tutorials/docs/native-solutions/auth-connect/angular/introduction.md

 ### Configure the Native Projects

-This login and logout are working on the web.
+Login and logout are working in your web browser.
 Build your application for mobile and try to run them there.
 You can use an emulator or an actual device for this test.

 ```bash Terminal
 npm run build